 Microsoft’s Windows 10 operating system has a lot of things going for it.
 It’s on dozens of form factors.
 It supports navigating around with a mouse and keyboard just as well as it does touch.
 The operating system also introduced new ways to navigate Windows 10 with pens.
 In fact, pens have been a priority for the last few releases.
 It’s one of the reasons we have enough apps to put together a best Windows 10 apps with a stylus roundup.

 Microsoft hopes that you’ll install apps on your Windows 10 devices that make your stylus worthwhile.
 Handwriting support allows users to insert text into programs like Microsoft Word.
-Note-taking, journaling and singing documents are all things that are done better with access to a stylus instead of using your finger as a substitute.
+Note-taking, journaling and signing documents are all things that are done better with access to a stylus instead of using your finger as a substitute.

 Some would argue that the best showcase of a stylus for a Windows device is Microsoft’s own OneNote app.
 They might be right, OneNote comes installed on every Surface and is available for free within the Windows Store.
-It’s a leaner version of the program OneNote that Microsoft packages with Microsoft Office.
+It’s a leaner version of the OneNote program that Microsoft packages with Microsoft Office.

 Creating different notebooks and sections allows users to organize their notes, whether they be home-related or at work.
 Charms allow for check marks and questions.
 Every OneNote notebook is synced back to Microsoft’s OneDrive service and shared with phones, notebooks and desktops that have OneNote installed as well.